Ian Freckelton: Personal life

 Freckelton is married to Dr Patricia Molloy (daughter of neuropsychologist Maureen Molloy) and has three children, Leo Freckelton, Dr Julia Freckelton and Lloyd Freckelton.
 Freckelton is also the proud owner of two sheepadoodles, named Otis and Penny.
-He and Dr Molloy divide their time between Melbourne and the Surf Coast.
+He and Dr Molloy divide their time between Melbourne, the Dandenong Hills and the Surf Coast.
 Ian Freckelton's hobbies and interests include: running, swimming, riding bicycles, gardening, travel, Latin and Greek literature, theatre, the study of French language, as well as listening to an eclectic array of music.

 Writing and publications

 In 1993 and 1994 Freckelton founded the Journal of Law and Medicine and Psychiatry, Psychology and Law, having previously edited the proceedings of conferences held by the Australian and New Zealand Association of Psychiatry, Psychology and Law for some years.
 He remains their editor and founding editor respectively and has written many editorials for each.
 Each has evolved into a highly ranked and internationally respected scholarly journal in the cross-disciplinary field of health and law.
 Freckelton was also a member of the team (with Bebe Loff and Beth Wilson) that transitioned the Legal Service Bulletin to the Alternative Law Journal in 1992, and was on the editorial board of both for many years.

 Freckelton is a member of the editorial board of the Tort Law Review, the Deakin Law Review, the Australian Journal of Forensic Sciences and the New Zealand Journal of Family Law.

 Freckelton has published extensively on a wide variety of legal and cross-disciplinary topics.
-He is the author of over 700 articles and chapters of books, and more than 250 book reviews.
+He is the author of 50 books, over 800 articles and chapters of books, as well as more than 270 book reviews.
+He has given more than 800 professional addresses in approximately 50 countries.